 Go shopping at high-end stores, go clubbing, visit the Bonguensa Buddhist Temple, see the royal tomb mounds at Samneung Park, shop at the COEX, take loads of selfies along K-STAR ROAD, and window shop along Apgujeong Rodeo Street and Cheongdam Fashion Street.

-Places to stay in Gangnam:
+Where to stay in Gangnam:

-Photo: Eugene Lim
+Photo: Eugene Lim CC BY 2.0

 Dongdaemun – 동대문

 Dongdaemun is all about shopping.
 This area is home to massive shopping malls and commercial centres stacked next to each other, and it has a modern feel in comparison to some of the more traditional markets in Seoul.
 In the non-shopping department, this Seoul neighbourhood is also home to the Dongdaemun Design Plaza (which looks a lot like a giant spaceship landed in the middle of the city!) and you can also easily access the Cheonggyecheon for a leisurely walk along the stream.
+This is where to stay in Seoul if you want to hit up the shopping malls and get a taste of the future.

 Things to do in Dongdaemun: